NeoHW/tp/docs/DeveloperGuide.md

 #### Specifications

 * EditCommand, as defined by the `EditCommand` class, contain parameters which consists of:
-    *  `INDEX` positive integer from 1 onwards, indicating the index of patient in the PatientSync list,
+    *  `INDEX`: Positive integer, indicating the index of patient in the PatientSync list,
-    *  `patientHospitalId` non-negative numeric characters which uniquely identifies the patient,
+    *  `patientHospitalId`: String of non-negative numeric characters which uniquely identifies the patient,
-    *  `name`, `preferredName` String which contains alphanumeric characters,
+    *  `name`, `preferredName`: String which contains alphanumeric characters and spaces,
-    *  `foodPreference`, `familyCondition`, `hobby` and `tag` which are alphanumeric.
+    *  `foodPreference`, `familyCondition`, `hobby`, `tag`: String which are alphanumeric.
 * All fields are optional in the EditCommand except for `INDEX`.
 * Fields such as `foodPreference`, `familyCondition`, `hobby` and `tag` can be repeated for multiple inputs.
 * If the fields for `patientHospitalId`, `name` and `preferredName` are repeated during the editing of patient, error message will be thrown.